 This revised two day instructor development course is designed to prepare participants to teach First Aid CPR/AED using the latest methods and materials from the National Safety Council's Emergency Care Program.
 This course is perfect for organizations that regularly train people in First Aid and CPR/AED and are looking for the most current and effective training program available.

-We'd added something new to our National Safety Council First Aid Training program!
-In response to a growing need, we have developed a new course that teaches hands-only CPR and AED use in less than two hours — an opportunity for your entire staff to learn lifesaving skills.
+In response to a growing need, we developed a new course that teaches hands-only CPR and AED use in less than two hours — an opportunity for your entire staff to learn lifesaving skills.

 Each participant will receive the National Safety Council First Aid Quick Guide.
 Skills are taught in a dynamic group environment and are ideal for those people who want to learn CPR and do not need a course completion card.
-Member cost: $200 for the first 1-10 participants and $15 per person after the first ten, up to 30 per class.
-Non-member cost: $250 for the first 1-10 participants and $20 per person after the first ten, up to 30 per class.
+Member cost: $250 for the first 1-10 participants and $20 per person after the first ten, up to 30 per class.
+Non-member cost: $325 for the first 1-10 participants and $20 per person after the first ten, up to 30 per class.

 - How to recognize a medical emergency and act appropriately